 - 1/4 cup heavy cream,organic full-fat milk, almond or soy milk

 - a handful of finely chopped chives and freshly ground black pepper for serving (optional)

 - In a saucepan place the potatoes in cold, salted water, just enough to cover them.
 Bring to a boil and reduce the heat to a fast simmer until they are tender.
 This should take roughly 10-15 minutes.

 - Once cooked drain the potatoes in a colander and return to the saucepan.
-Add the milk, cream cheese and butter.
+Add the heavy cream, cream cheese and butter.
 Then gently mash the potatoes until they are velvety and smooth.
 Season and serve with a sprinkling of chives.

 It is generally easier to peel the potatoes before boiling and we find that they will be a bit more fluffy and less dry this way around.
 If you boil the potatoes first you’ll have to wait for them to cool down before peeling as they will be really hot if you try to peel them straight away.

 You can use either.
 Milk will give a lighter result while using heavy cream will make your potatoes extra indulgent and flavourful.

 To thicken mashed potatoes you can reduce the water down before you start to mash them.
 It becomes a bit more tricky to thicken potatoes once they’ve been mashed as runny potatoes are usually a result of too much water.
 Alternatively, you can add a bit of flour or corn starch to absorb some of the water and thicken your potatoes, once added simmer for a few minutes to cook the starches.

 If you’re going for a more rustic mash, then you don’t have to peel your potatoes and you can roughly mash them to add to the overall effect.
 But if you’re after a luxury mashed potato then we’d recommend peeling them before boiling.